code-01010/basePKG/README.md

 # basePKG
 A packinging program for linix, you can install programs and create them. this dosent run on a server

+# Windows port curntley we are working on this but for now you shoud setup wsl and do these commands

 # Preshutes
 G++